Have you ever heard of a scam by an alleged oil rig engineer?

 The story of the blocked credit card is often used by scammers.
 In this case disaster struck because he sent flowers to the lady of his heart.
 Since there was a hacker attack on the merchants cash system and so the customers’ (his) credit cards were blocked for security reasons.

 That’s too bad, because now he’s got no money.
-And because he works on an oil rig, it is difficult to send him a new credit card.
+And because he works on an offshore platform, it is difficult to send him a new credit card.
 In addition to that it takes a few days for the credit card to be made.

-Now of all times there is an emergency in connection with his work on the oil rig.
+Now of all times there is an emergency in connection with his work on the offshore drilling rig.
 He is forced to order new material and tools right now.

 Because of that crisis he can’t finish his project and therefore can’t visit his beloved and hold her in his arms.